Orelsan

 He is also one half of the French hip hop duo Casseurs Flowters, along with Gringe, with whom he has released two studio albums: Orelsan et Gringe sont les Casseurs Flowters in 2013, and the original soundtrack for their 2015 film Comment c'est loin.

 Orelsan's artistry and rapping technique has drawn him comparisons to American rap legend Eminem on several occasions during the earlier stage of his career, primarily because both are prominent white rappers and both are known for their ability to switch between or combine violent and comical rapping techniques.
 Over the years, Orelsan has been recognized as one of the most iconic and important French songwriters and lyricists of his generation.
-He has a particular style of mixing humor and irony with heavy subjects and manages to reach and appeal to a much larger crowd of listeners than rap fans and multigenerational audience.
+He has a particular style of mixing humor and irony with heavy subjects and manages to reach and appeal to multigenerational audience and a much larger crowd of listeners than hardcore rap fans.